tudorpintea999/M1/m1/DEBUGGING.md

 ```shell
 docker run --name m1-indexer-db -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres
 ```
-If you are not running the database, the trailer thread in the M1 subnet will panick.
+If you are not running the database, the trailer thread in the M1 subnet will panic.
 However, this will not affect the rest of the execution.

 # WIP
 We are pursuing several improvements to local debugging and testing.